 Open IDEA StatiCa and navigate to the BIM tab and open the BIM link installer (Activate your BIM link...).

 A notification "Do you want to allow this app to make changes to your device?" may appear, if so, please confirm with the Yes button.

 The BIM link for the selected software (if found) is installed.
 The screen also tells you the status of other BIM links that may have already been installed.

 How to use the link

 Autodesk Revit (Revit) has a feature that is not currently found in other BIM applications in that it can also host results from a suitable finite element analysis solution.
-To that end we have created such a model for you to use with this tutorial using Revit 2023.
-The results have been obtained using Robot Structural Analysis 2023.
-Revit 2023 introduces a new approach to analytical modeling and has moved away from automation to a more engineering centric approach.
+To that end we have created such a model for you to use with this tutorial using Revit 2024.
+The results have been obtained using Robot Structural Analysis 2024.
+Since Revit 2023 a new approach to analytical modeling has been introduced and this has meant a move away from automation to a more engineering centric approach.